 The Barolo wine of Fenocchio is created through a very long maceration, no less than ten days, without the use of rotary fermentors.

 We do not use shortcuts: The fermentation is completely natural – Claudio continues – The work is done in full by the indigenous microflora, without added yeast.
 The temperature is kept constant only through the daily pumping.

 Barolo is a noble wine and demanding, which is achieved without force, without acceleration, following its time and its rules.
 It was born to wait and evolve over time.

-A balanced performance, inexcessive nor “fiercely” reduced, requires a balance between the concentration of tannins and colorants of the wine.
-Barolo is a wine that gets into your heart, born of a unique land, to stay there as a wine unique and inimitable.
+There is a balance between the concentration of tannins and the richness in color of the wine.
+Barolo is a wine that touches your heart, born of a unique land, to stay there, in the heart, it must remain inimitable.

 To conclude with the words of John Fenocchio who lived preserving the tradition of this great wine: Finding new formulas can be interesting, but the more you experience new and different things, the more our wine will be unique.